felipeclopes/chardinjs-example/README.md

 **Basic usage of a slightly modified version of chardin.js.**

 This version presents highlighting without the tooltip details!
-For empty data-intro elements
+For empty data-intro elements see the [online example][4]

 Chardin.js is a jQuery plugin that creates a simple overlay to display instructions on existent elements.